 Fire Drill Report Sample Doc

-For the proper fire drill purpose, team members are divided into three groups:
+For the fire drill to be effective, team members are organized into three groups:

 A Sample Template of Fire Drill Report for School: